Writing an invoice in 5 steps

 The following must be stated on your invoice:

-- Your VAT identification number and the VAT amount;
+- Your VAT identification number and the VAT rate that is applied;

-- Your Netherlands Chamber of Commerce KVK number (from your registration in the Commercial trade Register);
+- Your KVK number (from your registration in the Commercial trade Register);

 - The invoice date and number (your invoices must be consecutively numbered);